Tutorial

 prn, cb = load_SBML(path; massaction=true)

 load_SBML returns two outputs: a ParsedReactionSystem (prn) and a CallbackSet (cb).
-The ParsedReactionSystem includes a Catalyst ReactionSystem (prn.rn), a map for the initial condition values of each species (prn.u0), and a map for setting the model parameter values (prn.p).
-The CallbackSet holds any potential SBML events, along with SBML piecewise functions that have been parsed into events.
+The CallbackSet holds any SBML events, as well as any piecewise functions parsed into events.
+The ParsedReactionSystem includes a Catalyst ReactionSystem (prn.rn), a map for the initial values of each species (prn.u0), and a map for setting the model parameter values (prn.p).
+Many modeling tasks can be performed with a Catalyst ReactionSystem, for example, the system reactions can be inspected by:

 Note